jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-3.markdown

 You can load characters from a network server at runtime, enabling downloadable content and live game updates without redistributing your entire game binary.

-Players can create their own custom characters by simply editing the `.ron` file, no Rust knowledge or recompilation required, opening the door to user-generated content and modding communities.
+Players can create their own custom characters by simply editing the `.ron` file, opening the door to user-generated content.

  Game designers can experiment with character balance through A/B testing by swapping different data files, gathering player feedback and iterating on game balance without touching a single line of code.